nemanjajelisijevic/javaDaemon/README.md

 Generates a wrapper (Daemon) class which is an async representation of annotated prototype class.
 Or an interface.
-It encapsulates the prototype instance and a thread that executes all the prototype method bodies in the background, allowing the main thread to loop and be responsive.
+It encapsulates the prototype instance and a thread that executes all the prototype method bodies in its own context, allowing the main thread to loop and be responsive.

 It maps public methods of the prototype class (annotated @Daemonize) to Daemons methods with similar signature,